 3. Do keyword research

 But let’s broaden the search a bit and instead search for ‘blue cheese salad’ – aaaaah now we have LOTS of searches.
 Now I can sort this by clicking on the arrow next to US Monthly or UK monthly (annoyingly it does those separately, so you might want to look at both).
-And I can see some great ideas for recipes here: ‘blue cheese, walnut and pear salad’ gets lots of searches, as does ‘blue cheese and steak salad’ and ‘blue cheese potato salad’ looks to be the most popular search of all.
+And I can see some great ideas for recipes here: ‘blue cheese, walnut and pear salad’ gets lots of searches, as does ‘blue cheese and steak salad’… and ‘blue cheese potato salad’ looks to be the most popular search of all.
 So now I know if I create one of these salads I have a much better chance of getting some search engine traffic.
-But wait, keywords is only half of the equation, you also have to look at your competition…

 4. Check out your competition on Google